nokia/SReXperts/docs/index.md

 ## Lab Environment

-For this hackathon each (group of) participant(s) will receive their own dedicated cloud instance (VM) running a copy of the generic lab topology.
-You will see this called "your VM", "your group's hackathon VM", "your instance", "your server" and other similar phrases in the activities.
-They all mean the same thing, your own dedicated could instance.
+For this event each (group of) participant(s) will receive their own dedicated cloud instance (VM) running a copy of the generic lab topology.
+You will see this called "your VM", "your group's hackathon VM", "your group's event VM", "your instance", "your server" and other similar phrases in the activities.
+They all mean the same thing, your own dedicated cloud instance.

 If everything went according to plan, you should have received a physical piece of paper which contains: